frankhood/single-beat/README.md

     it will try to spawn celerybeat every 60 seconds.

+- SINGLE_BEAT_REDIS_SENTINEL_SSL (default False)

+    enable SSL mode for Sentinel nodes in Sentinel configuration

+- SINGLE_BEAT_REDIS_SENTINEL_SSL_CA_CERTS

+    (optional) CA certificate (single PEM file) for SSL validation for Sentinel nodes

+- SINGLE_BEAT_REDIS_SENTINEL_SSL_CERT_REQS (default "required" if SSL True)

+    SSL certificate validation mode for Sentinel nodes.

+    The options are:
+    - "none": doesn't require a certificate from the server for authentication.
+    - "optional": can accept a certificate from the server, but it doesn't require one.
+    - "required": must receive and validate a certificate from the server

+- SINGLE_BEAT_REDIS_SSL (default False)

+    enable SSL mode for Redis nodes in Sentinel configuration

+- SINGLE_BEAT_REDIS_SSL_CA_CERTS

+    (optional) CA certificate (single PEM file) for SSL validation for Redis nodes in Sentinel configuration

+- SINGLE_BEAT_REDIS_SSL_CERT_REQS (default "required" if SSL True)

+    SSL certificate validation mode for Redis nodes in Sentinel configuration.

+    The options are:
+    - "none": doesn't require a certificate from the server for authentication.
+    - "optional": can accept a certificate from the server, but it doesn't require one.
+    - "required": must receive and validate a certificate from the server

 Cli
 -------------
 Single-beat also has a simple cli, that gives info about where your process is living - also can pause single-beat, restart your process etc.